Top 4 Methods for Cold Call Coaching with a Remote SDR Team

 Tech was trailblazing the future of remote work long before COVID was even a thought.
 At this point, remote work flexibility is a tech industry standard, and companies are required to offer, at minimum, a hybrid option to stay competitive.

-As much as remote work has benefitted employees, their families, and society as a whole, we'd be foolish to ignore the obvious downsides that come with work from home (WFH) situations, especially for those in the sales world.
+As much as remote work has benefitted employees, their families, and society as a whole, we'd be foolish to ignore the obvious downsides that come with work-from-home (WFH) situations, especially for those in the sales world.

 The biggest downside, particularly for sales teams, is that we aren't rubbing elbows with our team on a daily basis.
 The knowledge exchange and community building that happens when humans are with other humans in person is beautiful.